Mama Leeza Cares

 1) Keep the child home, never sending them to school, often not even allowing the child to leave the home to play outside, utterly shunned, or

 2) Sending the child to normal school, where they will undoubtedly fail.
-In one child’s case, they repeated First Grade four times, never able to advance due to their cognitive limitation.
+In one child’s case, they repeated first grade four times, never able to advance due to their cognitive limitation.

 When we get involved, our first step is to educate the parents about the additional option of sending their child to Finoana School, getting their buy-in, giving them a tour, introducing them to the director, and most importantly, letting them see that they are not alone, that their child’s challenges are shared by dozens of other children in the region.